Kassiyett/Heart-Disease-Prediction/README.md

   - Split into training/testing (75/25) with stratification.
   - Trained initial KNN model (`k = 3`) and evaluated baseline performance.
   - Performed 5-fold cross-validation and hyperparameter tuning to find optimal `k`.
-  - Re-trained final model and evaluated performance on test data.
+  - Re-trained the final model and evaluated performance on test data.

 ---